Building better integrated network data

 - Rainfall profiles from Thiessen polygon analysis.

-- Viewing geographic information data types and image formats as background mapping layers.
+- Viewing geographic information data types and image formats as background

 Water supply systems